This guide provides detailed information on all artwork metadata options.

 - Capitalize each letter except for articles and conjunctions

-- Additional Information: captures any information relevant to collectors, such as framing information, shipping information, if the work is a diptych, etc, or other details about the work.
+- Additional Information: captures any information relevant to collectors, such as framing information, whether a work is unstretched, shipping information, if the work is a diptych, etc, or other details about the work.

 - Literature: for any important bibliographic references or write-ups on the work in particular.